mwalczak/traefik/README.md

 ### Summary:
 1. Service containers to expose must be connected to traefik network
 2. Internal services should be connected only to default network
+3. Check mailcatcher service example to see how to connect custom port